 WOMAN: Oh, yes.
 Would you like me to send you information about that?

 WOMAN: And would you like to receive information about the bank’s other services - insurance, loans, anything like that?

 WOMAN: That’s OK then.
 And one last thing, if you agree ...

-Welcome, everybody, to the lovely house and gardens of Rosewood, once the home of the famous writer, Sebastian George. once bought the house in 1902 although he had first seen it two years earlier.
+Welcome, everybody, to the lovely house and gardens of Rosewood, once the home of the famous writer, Sebastian George.
+He bought the house in 1902 although he had first seen it two years earlier.
 At that time the owners let it out to a tenant because George was too slow making up his mind to buy it.
-When it came back on the market, there was no hesitation and lie bought it immediately, for £9,300, even though the house had no bathroom, no running water upstairs, and no electricity.
+When it came back on the market, there was no hesitation and he bought it immediately, for £9,300, even though the house had no bathroom, no running water upstairs, and no electricity.

 When he came here, he’d been married for ten years.
 During that time, he’d become one of the most famous writers in the English-speaking world.
 His professional success was enormous, but his personal life wasn't as successful.
 Me was no longer on speaking terms with his brother and had been devastated by the death at the age of seven of his elder daughter, Josephine.